-1 An approximation of the blob complex
+1 Definition of the blob complex

 A blob in X is just a generalization of an embedded n-ball.
-In order to explain the general idea of the blob complex, for this section we will pretend that a blob really is just an embedded ball.
+For this section, we will pretend that this is the definition of a blob.
 In the next section we will explain the difference, and then the definitions given here will be very nearly correct.